LaryssaMartile/registration-form/README.md

 </div><br>

 ## Concepts Used
-- Creation registration forms
+- Registration forms creation
-- Responsivity with css
+- Responsiveness css
-- Use of flexbox for float elements
+- Using flexbox for floating elements
-- Some efects of style to aplicate to labels, placeholder, bottons and inputs.
+- Some styling effects applied to label, placeholder, buttons and inputs

 ---------------------------------------------------------
 **A phrase to encourage us**<br>